 Bankruptcy laws have been in existence for more than 400 years.
 Originally, the laws were designed only for the benefit of creditors so that they could more easily get paid and get a debtor's property.
 Uncooperative debtors were put in prison or had their ears cut off.
 If the debtors were lucky, they would escape with only having their ear nailed to a post (while still attached to the body, of course) in a public place.
 Today, bankruptcy laws protect both creditors and debtors and are much more "debtor friendly."

 Bankruptcy laws today in the United States are federal laws which allow debtors to reduce or cancel a debt and to obtain a fresh start without the fear of being constantly harassed by creditors.
 There is no specific amount of debt required to file a bankruptcy.
 No one will ask you why you are filing.
-With minor exceptions discussed elsewhere, you get to choose which creditors you will pay and which you will not pay.
+If you have secured debts, you get to choose which creditors you will pay and which you will not pay.

 There are several types of bankruptcy including Chapter 7, Chapter 13, Chapter 11 and Chapter 12.
 Most individuals who file bankruptcy file a Chapter 7.
 A few individuals file a Chapter 13.
 The laws governing all bankruptcies are complex.
 You should obtain expert help.

 In a Chapter 7 bankruptcy, most debts are canceled completely.
 This is called a "discharge."
 Medical bills and unsecured loans (like credit cards) can usually be eliminated or "discharged" in full.
 Once a debt is discharged, the creditor is forever prevented from taking any action to collect the debt.
-Bankruptcy laws provide for certain exemptions.
+Bankruptcy laws provide for certain exemptions which means the property is protected from creditors taking it.
 If the value of your equity in your property is less than the exemption amount, you will be allowed to keep it.
-If the value of your equity in your property is more than the exemption amount, you might be forced by the court to turn it over to the bankruptcy trustee who will sell it and use the money to pay on your debts.
+If the value of your equity in your property is more than the exemption amount, you might be required by the court to give money to your creditors, if you want to keep the property, or turn it over to the bankruptcy trustee who will sell it and use the money to pay on your debts.
 Normally, you will be able to keep all of your property.
 The rules are different for secured loans, such as homes, cars, boats, RVs etc. With some minor exceptions, you must either pay for the collateral that secures the loan or give it back to the creditor.

 A Chapter 7 case takes about 4 months unless the bankruptcy trustee discovers something unusual in the information.
 If this happens, the trustee can extend the time it takes to complete the case.